makkus/freckles/docs/freckles_profile_dotfiles.rst

 .. code-block:: console

-   curl https://freckles.io | bash -s -- freckles --profile dotfiles gh:makkus/dotfiles-test-simple
+   curl https://freckles.io | bash -s -- freckles -f gh:makkus/dotfiles-test-simple dotfiles

    # or, if you already have freckles installed and in your $PATH, just:

-   freckles --profile dotfiles gh:makkus/dotfiles-test-simple
+   freckles -f gh:makkus/dotfiles-test-simple dotfiles

 (from now on I'll assume you already have *freckles* installed, and either logged out and logged in again, or did a ``source ~/.profile`` to make sure it's in your path)